 As with bicycles or motorcycles, scooters don’t offer any impact protection.
 There are no doors, roofs, or airbags to protect the rider.
 For that reason, collisions are often serious.
 For instance, a collision between an Atlanta police officer (who ran a stop sign) and a moped resulted in the wrongful death of the moped rider.
 Another moped rider near Georgia Tech’s campus in Atlanta was seriously injured when the driver of a car merged into her lane, collided with her, and then drove off in a hit-and-run.

-If you or a loved one has been hurt or killed, the scooter accident lawyers at Butler Law Firm may be able to help.
+If you or a loved one has been hurt or killed, the personal injury lawyers at Butler Kahn may be able to help.

-What to Do after a Scooter Accident in Atlanta GA
+What to Do After a Scooter Accident in Atlanta

 If you’ve been involved in a scooter accident, the first thing you should do is look after your body.
 If you’ve been hurt, seek medical attention.
 Call 911, or ask someone near you to call.
 An ambulance can take you to Grady, North Fulton, DeKalb Medical, or any of Atlanta’s emergency rooms.
 If you don’t need to visit the emergency room but start to feel the aches and pains later, you can get checked out at your primary care physician’s office or at an urgent care facility.

-Then if you’ve been hurt, contact a scooter lawyer Atlanta GA trusts to guide you through the legal process, from start to finish.
+Then if you’ve been hurt, contact a scooter accident attorney Atlanta trusts to guide you through the legal process, from start to finish.

 The fleet of alternative transportation vehicles in Atlanta is always changing, but the first type of widely-available scooter in Georgia’s capital was the Bird scooter.
 Lime scooters came shortly after.
 Both Bird and Lime offer two-wheel scooters designed for standing operation only.
 Both the Bird and Lime scooters provide Atlanta scooter riders with a small platform for the rider to stand on, a front wheel that both turns and provides power, handlebars, and a thumb-operated electric throttle on the right handlebar.
 Bird and Lime scooters are quiet and electricity-driven.
 When fully charged, both will go as far as you could possibly want to go—they have 15 miles of range or more.
 The batteries of both Lime and Bird scooters must be recharged by people who collect the scooters, then earn a fee generally ranging between $5 and $20 per scooter for recharging them.
 Riders find and rent both Bird and Lime scooters using smartphone apps.